hotslug/go-sparky/README.md

 - `remove vercel` – deletes vercel.json only if it matches the generated content.
 - `remove netlify` – deletes netlify.toml only if it matches the generated content.
 - `remove framer-motion` – uninstalls framer-motion; no file rewrites.
+- `remove zustand` – uninstalls zustand; removes the demo store and resets the generated App template when untouched.
 - `remove bulma` – uninstalls bulma; does not edit CSS, so remove any Bulma @import you added.

 Add shadcn/ui: